Putting Weight on a Skinny HorseBy Kentucky Equine Research Staff · November 3, 2000

 Sometimes, getting a thin horse to gain weight is simply a matter of increasing the caloric density of the diet.
 Other times, the diet may need to be higher in calories because of a medical, psychological or environmental problem.
-In this second installment of a two-part series, strategies for increasing calories in the equine diet will be presented.

 What makes a horse a hard keeper?

 The metabolic rate determines whether a horse is an easy or hard keeper, and the variation between horses can be extreme.